johnhenry/obfo/readme.md

 This attribute is used as the key if the container is a direct child of a dictionary.

+### data-obfo-value

+This attribute is used to extract the text of a non-input element to use as a value.
+It should be used in conjunction with `data-obfo-name` where a key is required.

 ### data-obfo-cast

 The `data-obfo-cast` attribute casts the input value to a specific type.
 The available types are: